Nate-Jaeger/Form-Validation/README.md

 -Activities section will update your total costs as you select/deselect events
     -Events with conflicting times will be disabled -Deselecting events will re-enable currently disabled conflicting events

+-Payment section will reflect proper HTML based on what payment selection the user has made